ntrllog/Pinger/README.md

 For my ab workout, I do a number of different exercises for 1 minute (each exercise) with 8-10 seconds rest in between each one.
 Continuous mode is there so I don't have to keep starting the app when the time is done.

+Continuous mode also helps me keep track of my rest period so I don't rest too long.

-Also, I want an auditory cue to tell me when the specified time has passed.
+It really helps to have an auditory cue tell me when the specified time has passed.
 That way, I don't have to keep looking at my phone.
 In fact, if I don't know how much time I have left, then I won't cheat my reps by giving up early.

 ## Screenshots
 ![Alt text](/screenshots/non_continuous.jpg?raw=true)